-After two years as a resident of First Place–Phoenix, Matt has learned how to live more independently—on his best days and even those that don’t go quite as planned—thanks to First Place’s supportive people, property and technology.
+After two years as a resident of First Place–Phoenix, Matt, who has autism, has learned how to live more independently—on his best days and even those that don’t go quite as planned—thanks to First Place’s supportive people, property and technology.
 He’s definitely exceeding our expectations and enjoying life!

 Matt knows how to use a keycard, operate every appliance in his home and stay in touch with family.
 He’s quite adept at navigating technology apps—from his iWatch, iPhone and iPad to his Ring home security system alerting him to guests, Alexa Echo for music, weather and shopping lists, iGuard for stove safety and various First Place-sponsored platforms.

-Problem-solving has been an important focus of Matt’s behavioral therapy with SARRC.
+Problem-solving has been an important focus of Matt’s behavioral therapy with the Southwest Autism Research & Resource Center (SARRC).
 When he was young, we called it “playful obstruction.”
 Today, we simply call it “life” as he learns what to do and where to go about a lost key or misplaced wallet, or when he’s run out of his favorite food.